python-sprints/python-sprints.github.io/README.md

 The content of the file has a header section with some fields (started and finished with
 ---), and the main description of the chapter afterwards.
 We are using markdown files to store your data and they can contain either markdown tags for text formatting or pure html - it is up to you how to style your content.<br>
+The image that will represent your chapter should be in jpeg format.
+The size the content is optimized for is: 1920 x 600 px.
+Please name it <your_chapter_name_1920x600px.jpg>.
 This is the format:

     ---